';

 Carson

-Carson, Washington is the gateway to the Gifford Pinchot National Forest, Old Man’s Pass and Mt.
+Carson, Washington, remains the gateway to the Gifford Pinchot National Forest, Old Man’s Pass, and Mt.
 St. Helens.
-Wind River Highway runs directly through Carson leading to world class fishing, hunting, hiking, mountain biking, berry and mushroom picking, sledding, cross-country skiing, snowmobiling and beautiful scenery.
-This small, unincorporated town is also known for the Carson Mineral Hot Springs Resort, an historical landmark since 1897, which includes 28 rooms and mineral spring baths.
-Currently scheduled to open in 2007, the resort will feature a new 18-hole golf course and an additional 39-room hotel.
-Carson retains much of its history via architecture as many of the original buildings are still standing.
-Coffee shops, cafés and unique lodging facilities are found in this sleepy little town, which is the perfect base from which to experience the many recreational opportunities found in the region.
-For more information about businesses in the Carson, Home Valley and Stabler areas, visit http://www.chvs.org/.
+Wind River Highway runs directly through Carson, leading to world-class fishing, hunting, hiking, mountain biking, berry and mushroom picking, sledding, cross-country skiing, snowmobiling, and breathtaking scenery.
+This small, unincorporated town is well-known for the Carson Mineral Hot Springs Resort, a historic landmark since 1897, which features 28 rooms and mineral spring baths.
+The resort, which expanded in 2007, now includes a stunning 18-hole golf course and a 39-room hotel, making it a prime destination for relaxation and recreation.
+Carson retains much of its historical charm, with many original buildings still standing.
+Visitors can enjoy cozy coffee shops, charming cafés, and unique lodging facilities in this peaceful town, which serves as the perfect base for exploring the region’s many recreational opportunities.

 Home Valley